 In an alternative, the modification enhances or inhibits expression of a gene in the host.
 In an embodiment, the gene is an essential gene, virulence gene or resistance gene (eg, an antibiotic resistance gene).
 In an embodiment, the modification enhances the expression of a gene product that is endogenous or exogenous to the host.
 In an example, the host is an engineered host comprising an exogenous nucleotide sequence (eg, for producing a desired protein) and the modification enhances or inhibits expression of the desired protein in the host cell.
 In an example, the desired protein is an antibiotic and host cell is a microbe, eg, bacterial or archaeal cell.
-Thus, the method enables culturing of culturing of host cells to produce the viral population, wherein the antibotic is not expressed which would otherwise hamper the expansion of the host cell population.
-Thereafter, one or more viruses of the isolated virus population can be used in an antimicrobial composition for reducing host cell growth or viability, since the first HM-crRNA repression can be removed after isolation, thereby providing an actively antibiotic virus composition.
+Thus, the method enables culturing of culturing of host cells to produce the viral population, wherein the antibiotic is not expressed which would otherwise hamper 5 the expansion of the host cell population.
+Thereafter, one or more viruses of the the isolated virus population can be used in an antimicrobial composition for reducing host cell growth or viability, since the first HM-crRNA repression can be removed after isolation, thereby providing an actively antibiotic virus composition.
 The invention therefore also provides such a method and such an antibiotic composition comprising virus that are capable of expressing an antibiotic in a host cell.
-Modification to activate the expression can be effected, for example, by providing a Cas (eg, Cas9) conjugated to a transcription activator, wherein the Cas is a cognate Cas for the first HM-crRNA and the activator activates the transcription of the desired exogenous or endogenous gene.
-Modification to inhibit the expression can be effected, for example, by providing a dead Cas (eg, dCas9), wherein the CAs is a cognate Cas for the first 15 HM-crRNA and inhibits transcription of the desired exogenous or endogenous gene.
+Modification to activate the expression can be effected, for example, by providing a Cas (eg, Cas9) con- 15 jugated to a transcription activator, wherein the Cas is a cognate Cas for the first HM-crRNA and the activator activates the transcription of the desired exogenous or endogenous gene.
+Modification to inhibit the expression can be effected, for example, by providing a dead Cas (eg. 20 dCas9), wherein the CAs is a cognate Cas for the first HM-crRNA and inhibits transcription of the desired exogenous or endogenous gene.

-Repression of the crRNA transcription or activity can be partial or complete (ie, no activity or no transcription of the crRNA from the array in the host).
-Activity refers to the 20 ability of the crRNA to hybridise to the cognate host sequence for guiding of Cas to the first host target site for modification.
+Repression of the crRNA transcription or activity can be crRNA from the array in the host).
+Activity refers to the ability of the crRNA to hybridise to the cognate host sequence for guiding of Cas to the first host target site for modification.

-In an example, the virus is not so repressed when introduced into the cell, the method comprising carrying out step 25 time is at least one, 5, 10, 30, 60 or 120 minutes. (d) after the virus has infected the cell, eg, by using a chemical, physical, mechanical, magnetic, light or other agent to cause repression.
-In an embodiment, the first HM-array comprises a repressible promoter (HM-promoter) for transcription of the first HMcrRNA and the promoter is 30 repressed (eg, by binding a repressor agent, eg, a chemical or protein, to the promoter) after the first HM-array is introduced into the cell.
+In an example, the virus is not so repressed when introduced into the cell, the method comprising carrying out step (d) after the virus has infected the cell, eg, by using a chemical, physical, mechanical, magnetic, light or other agent to cause repression.
+In an embodiment, the first HM-array comprises a repressible promoter (HM-promoter) 35 for transcription of the first HMcrRNA and the promoter is repressed (eg, by binding a repressor agent, eg, a chemical or protein, to the promoter) after the first HM-array is introduced into the cell.

-In another example, the virus is so repressed before step (c) is carried out, eg, by using a chemical, physical, 35 mechanical, magnetic, light or other agent to cause repression.
-In an embodiment, the first HM-array comprises a repressible promoter (HM-promoter) for transcription of the first HMcrRNA and the promoter is repressed (eg, by binding a repressor agent, eg, a chemical or protein to the 40 promoter) before the first HM-array is introduced into the cell, wherein subsequently the repressed first HM-array is introduced into the cell.
+In another example, the virus is so repressed before step 40 (c) is carried out, eg, by using a chemical, physical, mechanical, magnetic, light or other agent to cause repression.
+In an embodiment, the first HM-array comprises a repressible promoter (HM-promoter) for transcription of the first HMcrRNA and the promoter is repressed (eg, by 45 binding a repressor agent, eg, a chemical or protein to the promoter) before the first HM-array is introduced into the cell, wherein subsequently the repressed first HM-array is introduced into the cell.

 In one embodiment, step (f) comprises isolating PV1.
-In an embodiment, the step comprised separating PV1 or a 45 virus thereof from host cells of PH1.
+In 50 an embodiment, the step comprised separating PV1 or a virus thereof from host cells of PH1.